fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_02_partial_search.md

   for each of the cubes in the scrambled cubes file.
 In short, automate anything you can.
 Use your time and effort in other ways than copy-paste-edit.

-- Produce a report, that includes your command script, and statistics on how many of the scrambled cubes the script was able to solve, and how many it was not able to solve.
+- Produce a report, that includes the location of your command script, and statistics on how many of the scrambled cubes the script was able to solve, and how many it was not able to solve.
 For the solved cubes, what was the average number of nodes generated?
 (If you take the intermediate goal approach, this